rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-security-best-practices.md

 See [OWASP Web Application Security Testing - Enumerate Infrastructure and Application Admin Interfaces](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/05-Enumerate_Infrastructure_and_Application_Admin_Interfaces.html) for more information on protecting your server.

-### Session management
+### Session Management

-Some environments may require extra security controls regarding session management.
-The upstream Rancher instance does not implement a limit for active sessions for a specific user.
+Some environments may require additional security controls for session management.
+For example, you may want to limit users' concurrent active sessions  or restrict which geolocations those sessions can be initiated from.
+Such features are not supported by Rancher out of the box.

-If your Rancher instance is deployed in an environment which requires additional security requirements, use a Layer 7 firewall behind it.
+If you require such features, combine Layer 7 firewalls with [external authentication providers](../../pages-for-subheaders/authentication-config#external-vs-local-authentication.md).